lastsky/ansible/README.md

-## Playbook collection for basic management

-Check how it works, use as examples.
+## Examples playbook collection.
+Check how it works, use as you with.
 Debug and add features.
 For testing in Vagrant just run: `vagrant up`

 p.s.
 Go to ansible-galaxy for roles.
 Here are examples.

-to_do:
-1) libvirt
+#TODO:
+1) libvirt: deploy, migrate, tests
-2) esxi: deploy, migrate test
+2) esxi: deploy, migrate, tests
-3) smartos: deploy, migrate testø
+3) smartos: deploy, migrate, tests
+4) qemu: deploy, migrate, tests
-4) grafana api
+5) grafana api manage graphs
+6) zabbix api manage inventory
-5) cisco cli
+7) cisco cli